sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 Part 2 of a series exploring and implementing projectile prediction for multiplayer games.
 This part walks through how to predictively spawn projectile actors using the Gameplay Ability System in Unreal Engine.

 If you just want the final code, it can be found on [Unreal Engine's Learning site](...).
+Again, this is a long-winded and detailed walkthrough of the entire code.
+If that's not something you're interested in, it may be easier to copy the code, and use this page as a reference for explanations on anything that's unclear.
 {: .notice--info}

 ## Introduction